 Keep the pan over medium-high heat and add 2 tablespoons of vegan butter as well as the sliced onions and mushrooms.
 Sauté only stirring occasionally to allow the onions and mushrooms to caramelize for about 10 minutes.

 Meanwhile, cut the biscuits in half and butter them.
 Once the onions and mushrooms are looking good and pretty much cooked and caramelized, place the biscuits butter side down on top of the onions and mushrooms and place a lid on the pan for 1 to 2 minutes to allow the biscuits to heat through and get soft.
 Remove them from the pan.
 Then toss spinach into the onions and mushrooms, stir to combine, and turn off the heat.
 Place the lid on the pan and the spinach will wilt in a few minutes.

 For serving, you will warm up the egg yolk mixture again on low and whisk in the additional 2 tablespoons of vegan butter.
-Then once heated through remove from the heat and stir in the kala namak just before serving.
+Once heated through, remove from the heat and stir in the kala namak just before serving.

-Some other notes...
-I did try to make the egg yolk differently using slightly different things and different ratios of starches.
-BUT this was by far the best version.
+I tried to make the egg yolk differently using slightly different things and different ratios of starches.
+However, this was by far the best version!
 The use of tomatoes I think really makes the difference in taste and texture.
-The campari tomatoes are what I had on hand and since not all tomatoes are created equal in terms of water content I would stick to using the same ones I did!
-This egg yolk sauce never got waxy or clumpy looking and that's mainly because of the amount of oil/fat in the sauce and it wasn't gloopy because I didn't use too much cornstarch.
+The campari tomatoes are what I had on hand, and since not all tomatoes are created equal in terms of water content, I would stick to using the same ones I did!
+This egg yolk sauce never got waxy or clumpy looking and that's mainly because of the amount of oil/fat in the sauce.
+It also wasn't gloopy because I didn't use too much cornstarch.
 So please just follow the recipe and don't eliminate anything... like vegan butter... it will really affect the texture and viscosity of the egg yolky-ness!